Learn how to say “interesting” and other Spanish words using the award-winning Rosetta Stone app.

 Many people decide to learn Spanish because they find themselves encountering the language in their everyday routines.
 There’s no question, Spanish does pop up in popular music, movies, and TV shows frequently.
 Other people choose to learn Spanish due to plans to work, vacation, or volunteer in any of the 20 countries around the world where Spanish is the official language.
 Regardless of your reason, you can get off to a great start by first learning how to pronounce some basic Spanish words and phrases.
 It is a necessary step to understand and be understood by any of the 437 million people around the world who speak Spanish.

-Unfortunately, new learners often get sidetracked trying to memorize lengthy lists of Spanish vocabulary words and phrases.
+Unfortunately, new learners often get sidetracked trying to memorise lengthy lists of Spanish vocabulary words and phrases.
 This exhausting effort can lead to the unfortunate outcome of having little ability to participate in everyday Spanish conversation.
 That’s why it’s strongly advised that new Spanish language learners focus on understanding and pronouncing basic words and phrases.
 This practical approach to learning Spanish will help you become a confident and comfortable Spanish speaker.

 It’s important to note that Spanish does have a few pronunciation distinctions that can make it a challenge for new learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new learners practise making the “tt” sound, as it sounds in the English word butter.

 Building the skills to accurately pronounce Spanish requires immediate feedback on your pronunciation efforts.
 Rosetta Stone helps you get the pronunciation just right in a snap with our patented TruAccent™ speech-recognition engine because it instantly compares your voice to native and non-native speakers, so you get real-time feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to fine-tune your accent.
 TruAccent is among the most powerful tools for helping you learn and speak the Spanish language.